Associate Professor and Co-Director, uOttawa Public Law Centre

 Work E-mail: email@example.com

 Vanessa is a graduate of the University of Toronto Faculty of Law (J.D.) and Harvard Law School (LL.M.).
 She is currently pursuing doctoral studies at McGill University.
-Between 2007 and 2008 she served as a law clerk to Justice Louise Charron at the Supreme Court of Canada, she joined the University of New Brunswick Faculty of Law, where she was an Assistant Professor between 2010 and 2012.
-Vanessa has held visiting research fellowships at the University of the Witwatersrand, the Max Planck Institute for Comparative Public and International Law, and King's College London and the Laureate Program in Comparative Constitutional Law at Melbourne Law School.
+Between 2007 and 2008 she served as a law clerk to Justice Louise Charron at the Supreme Court of Canada.
+Vanessa has held visiting research fellowships at the University of the Witwatersrand, the Max Planck Institute for Comparative Public and International Law, King's College London and the Laureate Program in Comparative Constitutional Law at Melbourne Law School.
 In 2019 she spent six months as Scholar-in-Residence in the Constitutional, Administrative and International Law Section of the federal Department of Justice.

 Vanessa is a regular media commentator on criminal and constitutional issues.
 She tweets about current affairs at @vanessa_macd.
 She recently appeared before the Supreme Court of Canada as co-counsel for the intervener Criminal Lawyer's Association in R v Saeed.

 Articles and Book Chapters

 "Treaty Promises and the Duty to Consult on Legislation" (2021) 51 Revue générale de droit 205 (with Jula Hughes)